Command-Line EDI Converter Documentation

 Our CLI tool converts 837 and 835 transactions to comma-separated values (CSV) format or any EDI transaction to JSON.

-The output for 837/835 conversion is easy to understand and requires no EDI knowledge.
-You can see examples of the CSV output here
+The 837/835 conversion output is easy to understand and requires no EDI knowledge.

 For JSON conversions, the converter supports JSON Lines format with line-separated JSON objects.
 This provided an alternative to well-formed JSON with enclosing arrays, which are inefficient with large files.